What is STEPS?

 Check out the “STEPS Participant List” tab for a list of STEPS participants organized by state.
 If you are looking for neighbor organizations in STEPS to form a group, this should help you get started!

 Do you have a group of organizations that are ready to start a group?
-Contact Alex Collins, AASLH Professional Development Manager at [email protected].
+Contact Ashley Bouknight-Claybrooks, AASLH Senior Manager of Professional Development at [email protected].

 Watch for exciting news in 2021 about AASLH’s plan to pilot virtual STEPS groups!